 While this review did not summarize nor provide perspective on every chapter, it did speak to chapters of the book that moved me the most.
 I recommend that any scholar with an interest in the performance of the body within and beyond the context of dance pick up this book.
 It combines insightful references to primary phenomenological texts with descriptive accounts of what it is like to deeply sense others and the world in and through movement.

 I know that this book encourages me to continue to think of the diverse ways we can engage in phenomenological research that speak to the meaning and life that lives within every little movement.
 For phenomenological research, in its simplest description, may be thought of as the study of life and how it is lived.
 And for those who are drawn to the somatics of dance… movement is life.
-In closing, may this book invite you into a space and time where a ‘movement is life’ way of living life opens up and become more tenable…where a close reading of the chapters that describe what may be sensed in the simplest of gestures encouragse you to step, with phenomenological wonder, into the depths of your somatic consciousness.
+In closing, may this book invite you into a space and time where a ‘movement is life’ way of living life opens up and become more tenable…where a close reading of the chapters that describe what may be sensed in the simplest of gestures encourage you to step, with phenomenological wonder, into the depths of your somatic consciousness.
 Why?
 Why not?
 The world, as it may be lived in and through movement, awaits.

 References